-Fall semester 2024-2025 academic year Educational program "8D04201 - International Law" Philosophy of International Law
+Fall semester 2024-2025 academic year Educational program "7M04201 - International Law" International Law and Islam

-Form - standard (offline).
+Form - standard verbal (offline).
 The exam is taken in the classrooms of the faculties.
 The duration of the exam is 2 hours.
-Passing an oral exam by a student involves the automatic creation of an exam ticket, to which the student must answer orally before the lecturer and the Examination Board.
+The process of passing an oral exam by a student involves the automatic creation of an exam ticket, to which the student must answer orally before the lecturer and the Examination Board.